The Pharmaceutical Intellectual Property and Competition Law Review: Portugal

 Decree-Law 176/2006, of 30 August 2006 (the Medicines Act), was approved amid an extensive in-depth review of the Portuguese pharmaceutical legislation carried out in 2006, which implemented several EU directives and reviewed the national legislation in force.
 The main purpose of the Medicines Act is to regulate the manufacturing, quality control, safety, efficacy, the entry on the market and the advertisement of medicinal products for human use.

 The rules governing the regulation of prescription drug pricing were subject to significant changes during the course of 2015 and are now set out in Decree-Law 97/2015, of 1 June 2015, as amended by Decree-Law 115/2017, of 7 September 2017 (Decree-Law 97/2015).
-The establishment of the sales price for consumers (PVP) of the pharmaceutical products in question will depend on the pricing framework used in the three countries taken as a reference for pricing purposes (according to Ruling 405-A/2019, of 19 December 2019, Spain, France, Italy and Slovenia, are referred to as the 'reference countries' for the year 2020).
+The establishment of the sales price for consumers (PVP) of the pharmaceutical products in question will depend on the pricing framework used in the three countries taken as a reference for pricing purposes (according to Ruling 297/2020 of 23 December 2020, Spain, France, Italy and Slovenia are referred to as the 'reference countries' for the year 2021).
 The PVP must be determined by calculating the maximum price at the level of production or importation in Portugal (the sale price to wholesalers), which cannot exceed the limits imposed by Article 6 of Ruling 195-C/2015, of 30 June 2015.

 Moreover, Decree-Law 97/2015 also sets out the rules governing the reimbursement of prescription pharmaceutical products.
 In this regard, Infarmed is the competent authority that analyses any applications filed by the MA holder for the reimbursement of a prescription pharmaceutical product by the National Health System.
 Infarmed then presents the reimbursement proposal to the Ministry of Health for the latter's final decision, which is dependent on the verification of two cumulative requirements: a technical-scientific demonstration of the therapeutic innovation or its therapeutic equivalence for the claimed therapeutic indication; and a demonstration of its economic advantage.